IBM/merlin-docs/docs/guides/ide/debug.md

 IBM i Debug Service depends on RDi Debug Server (QB5ROUTER).
 Both should be in running state before you can use the Merlin debugger.
 You can use the **IBM i Debugger** view to start and stop RDi Debug Server and IBM i Debug Service.

+Please see the [Code for IBM i Debug Guide](https://codefori.github.io/docs/developing/debug) on how to configure and start the Debug Service.

 ## Debugging from IBM i Project Explorer

 With a project in **IBM i Project Explorer**, connect to the IBM i.
 Once you are connected to an IBM i, navigate to the program you would like to debug using the **Library List** or **Object Libraries**.
 Two debug actions will be available from the Debug popup menu: